Student Exposure to Potentially Infectious Agents and/or Hazardous Materials Policy and Procedures -"Needle Stick" policy

 Colleges cannot process a payment to a health care facility on a student's behalf.
 Therefore, all claims will be processed as reimbursements.

-In order to receive reimbursement, the student must first bill his/her health insurance.
+In order to receive reimbursement, the student must first bill their health insurance.
 Then, the student must pay the remaining balance and submit the following documents to the student's respective college's Office of Student Affairs in order to have the claim reimbursed.
 In order to have the claim reimbursed, the student must submit:

 - An itemized bill